 Principal Dangers – possible carbon-dioxide-induced respiratory acidosis if it goes on “too long” low blood oxygen dangers such as PVCs will appear.

 [Note from Jay: basic take-home message here is that any process that makes the body as a whole low on oxygen, which includes all forms of suffocation play, will also necessarily make the heart — given that it’s part of the body — start throwing PVCs, and PVCs in a heart muscle that is low on oxygen is a terribly dangerous thing.
 As I’ve learned, this is not a popular message, but unfortunately that’s just plain and simply the way it is.
 That said, it’s normal for healthy hearts to throw the occasional PVC (you and I will likely each throw a few dozen of them today), and PVCs in a well-oxygenated heart are pretty much benign.
 You might want to make the distinction between the well-oxygenated and the not-well-oxygenated heart muscle clear to the audience or you’ll needlessly scare them.
-It’s the PVCs that occur while the heart muscle is low on oxygen that are the really dangerous ones.]
+It’s the PVCs that occur while the heart muscle is low on oxygen that are the really dangerous ones.] - Strangling / Choking (restricting airflow at the throat)

 Examples – Hands or scarves, rope, neck ties etc on throat, nooses, garrote etc.

-Principal Dangers – (Very high risk!) crushing windpipe, snapping hyoid bone, death by hypoxia caused by strangulation (duh!) & all added dangers of carotid play noted above.
+Principal Dangers – (Very high risk!) crushing windpipe, snapping hyoid bone, death by hypoxia caused by strangulation (duh!) & all added dangers of carotid play noted above. - Carotid Pressure (restricting blood flow to the brain / technically NOT breath play)

 Examples – Judo hold, “sleeper” hold, scarves, neckties or finger pressure on carotid arteries